jubair2002/Azure-Cloud-Resource/README.md

 ## Notes

 - Scripts use hardcoded resource names and locations.
 Update them as needed for your environment.
-- Ensure you have the Azure CLI installed and are logged in (`az login`) before running scripts.
+- Ensure you have the Azure CLI installed and are logged in (`az login`) before running some scripts.
 - cli command can be changed or update in future.
+- DevOps tools and command can be change in future . for this follow the offical documentation